Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

-While our paper focuses on the potential shortcomings of large-scale public pretraining for \emph{private} workloads, our criticisms may seem to apply more broadly to any use-case of pretrained models.
-Yet, we argue that these issues are of a particular concern for privacy-sensitive use cases.
+\textbf{Are these issues not also present in \emph{non-private} learning?} While our paper focuses on the shortcomings of large-scale public pretraining for \emph{private} workloads, many of our criticisms may seem to apply more broadly to any application of pretrained models.
+However we believe that these issues are especially important in privacy-sensitive applications.

 First, the act of labeling the whole Web as ``public'' for machine learning purposes is particularly egregious when these models are explicitly touted as ``privacy preserving'', as this dilutes the meaning of ``privacy'' and may downplay the benefits of other uses of privacy enhancing technologies.